sohale/sohale.github.io/pages/reinvented.md

 and later I realised are already invented:

 ## Genuinely invented
-but latercrealised they were invented or re-invented
+but later realised they were invented or re-invented

+### Comouter Engineering/Science
 * awk
     * when: 1995
     * for: MS DOS/Windows